 Getting sufficient and regular sleep helps you fall asleep faster and sleep better.
 Better sleep will lead to better health and increased alertness.
 Any exercise during the day that doesn’t take away from sleep time improves sleep.
-Catch-up sleep can be helpful on your days off, but it doesn’t pay to drive when you’re drowsy and risk getting involved in a crash.
+Catch-up sleep can be helpful on your days off, but it doesn’t pay to drive when you are drowsy and risk getting involved in a crash.
 A good sleep environment improves sleep quality, too.
 Your sleep environment may depend on your schedule, but you can improve your sleep environment on the road or at home.

-Tips for drivers to get better sleep
+Some tips for drivers to get better sleep:

-Things to avoid before bedtime
+Things to avoid before bedtime: